Knowledge Base

 For ConnectWise or Autotask, you'll setup an App Bot that will query your PSA every 5 minutes for ticket updates.

 For HaloPSA, you'll configure HaloPSA to send a webhook event to MSP Process whenever a ticket changes status.
-Click here for the KB article that outlines those steps.
+Click here for the KB article that outlines those steps, and skip to the Configuring a Notification portion of this article.

-5. The App Bot needs to know how to communicate with your PSA: choose it from the PSA Integration menu
+- The App Bot needs to know how to communicate with your PSA: choose the existing API connection from the PSA Integration menu

 Viewing the Data From Your PSA:

-If you're curious to see what data we've been ingesting from your PSA, you can see it from the Data -> Data menu:
+If you're curious to see what data we've been ingesting from your PSA, you can see it from the Monitor and Notify > Data menu and selecting the appropriate Data View:

 Configuring a Notification:

-3. Give this Notification a name (suggestion: Notify on Ticket Status Changes), and choose the Ticket Observer Data View:
+- Give this Notification a name (for this example, we will create a notification for Ticket Status Changes to In Progress), and choose the Ticket Observer Data View:

-6. Select the status you want to get notified on, and click the > button to save your selection.
+- Select the status (or any other relevant field) you wish to be notified on, and click the > button to save your selection.
 The Filter section should now look like this:

-8. Configure who should receive the text message, either by manually typing in their phone number, choosing one of your technicians from the drop-down menu, or specifying that a Notification Group (i.e. whoever is on-shift at that time).
+- Configure who should receive the text message, either by manually typing in their phone number, choosing one of your technicians from the drop-down menu, selecting the assigned technician mobile number field, or specifying a Notification Group (see this article for Notification Group Setup).
 Also, configure the text message that is to be sent:

-Setup ConnectWise Schedule Notification Data Ingestion & Notifications
+Scheduled Entry/Service Call Notification Setup Data Ingestion & Notifications

-This support article will help you setup Schedule Notifications for ConnectWise Manage using our Automation Bots.
+This support article will help you setup Scheduled Entry (for ConnectWise Manage) or Service Call (Autotask) Notifications using our Monitor and Notify feature set.

-Click on Create at the top right corner as shown below:
+Click on Add New in the top right corner.

-Give it a name and select ConnectWise Scheduled Entry Observer
+Give it a name and select either ConnectWise Scheduled Entry Observer or Autotask Service Calls.

 Click Integration and select ConnectWise and it will fill in all the integration fields.

-You can then setup notification rules to target this data:
+You can then setup notification rules to target this data from Monitor and Notify > Notifications

-Ex: When you want to send out a notification on a new scheduled entry for a tech, when an appointment is coming up or past due.
+- When you want to send out a notification on a new scheduled entry for a technician, when an appointment is coming up or past due.

-Below is a sample notification where we are sending the tech a reminder notification 45 minutes before the call is due.
+Below is a sample notification where we are sending the technician a reminder notification 45 minutes before the call is due.
 Notice the last option should be turned on to skip the initial notification (ie when the resource was first scheduled).
-This prevents duplication on the notiifcations.
+This prevents duplicate notiifcations.

-If we did not use the repeat notification, then the system would just sent notifications when resources are scheduled on a ticket.
+If we did not use the repeat notification, then the system would just send notifications when resources are scheduled on a ticket.

 Update Purchase Orders to ConnectWise Data Ingestion & Notifications